 5. Academic Programs and Curriculum preparation within Al-Qasemi College (Since 2005)

-2011 Preparation of a program for Professional ranking of teachers (7-9) in the professional development of teachers within the framework of "Ofek Hadash" Reform, the Ministry of Education.
+2011 Preparation of a program for professional ranking of teachers (7-9) in the professional development of teachers within the framework of the "Ofek Hadash" reform, the Israel Ministry of Education.

-2010 Preparation of a program for the training of vice principals for Professional stages A, B, and C in the framework of "Ofek Hadash" reform, Professional Development Program of the Ministry of Education.
+2010 Preparation of a program for the training of vice principals for professional stages A, B, and C in the framework of the "Ofek Hadash" reform, professional development program of the Ministry of Education.

-2002-2012 Leading the teams responsible for Preparation of an academic curriculum for an undergraduate degree in the following specializations:
+2002-2012 Leading the teams responsible for preparation of an academic curriculum for an undergraduate degree in the following specializations:

-Early childhood education , Special education Islamic studies, Arabic (language and literature), Hebrew (language and literature), English (language and literature), Science and Technology, and informal education.
+early childhood education , special education, Islamic studies, Arabic (language and literature), Hebrew (language and literature), English (language and literature), science and technology, and informal education.

-2008 - present Leading the teams responsible for Preparation of an academic curriculum for a master's degree in the following specializations:
+2008 - present Leading the teams responsible for preparation of an academic curriculum for a master's degree in the following specializations:

-Teaching and learning;, Teaching Islam studies, Mathematical education for high schools, M.Teach, Technology in education, Inclusive education for students in exclusion and at risk, Administration and Organization of Educational Systems, Digitization in education.
+teaching and learning, teaching Islamic studies, mathematical education for high schools, M.Teach, technology in education, inclusive education for self-excluded and at-risk students, administration and organization of educational systems, digitization in education.

 6. Academic and Administrative Activities within Al-Qasemi College (Since 2005)

-2008-2010 Co-director with Pro.
-Yoram Harpaz in establishing a national center for development of thinking at Al-Qasemi College,
+2008-2010 Co-director with Prof. Yoram Harpaz in establishing a national center for development of thinking at Al-Qasemi College,

-2009 Principle investigator of a Yad HaNadiv Foundation intervention project in Arab junior high schools cooperation with the
+2009 Principal investigator of a Yad Hanadiv Foundation intervention project in Arab junior high schools, in cooperation with the ????

-2009 Leading a team to write an organizational report on Al-Qasmi College to compete for the award of the "Organizational Quality and Excellence" according to the European model EFQM in memory of Yitzhak Rabin.
+2009 Leading a team to write an organizational report on Al-Qasemi College to compete for the Organizational Quality and Excellence award in memory of Yitzhak Rabin, according to the European Foundation for Quality Management model.

 2010 Member of the evaluation committee of the Ministry of Education that worked